 The key to a successful online fraud defense is detecting fraudulent applications, compromised accounts, multiple accounts, and automated fraud.
 Device fingerprinting is the process of identifying unique and anonymous users through their software and hardware, assigning each user with an identification code, and then using machine learning to detect suspicious behavior.
 Device fingerprinting offers insurers an unprecedented level of security from online insurance fraud.

-Fingerprint's device identification identifies returning users with 99.5% accuracy, enabling insurers to vigilantly protect against malicious users and bots.
+Fingerprint's device identification identifies returning users with industry-leading accuracy, enabling insurers to vigilantly protect against malicious users and bots.
 By assigning each user a unique VisitorID, insurers can detect irregularities in visitor patterns that may pose a risk - giving them the assurance of a secure platform by flagging and blocklisting malicious users.

 With device fingerprinting, online insurance providers can prevent online insurance fraud and focus on providing support to their customers without the risk of online insurance fraud.